chmc-mcmc/mathematica/README.md

 + For HMC: Information Theory, Inference, and Learning Algorithms
 + For the new method: doc-in-chinese.pdf

-# Thanks
+# Acknowledgements
-The main idea was formed when I worked for Christopher Henry in Winnipeg, Canada; I stole a lot of his time and money for my own research.
+The main idea was formed when I worked for Christopher Henry in Winnipeg, Canada; I stole a lot of his money for my own research.